EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 Apple introduced three new apple watches.
 The Apple Watch SE (Starting at $299), Apple Watch Series 8 (Starting at $399), and the Apple Watch Ultra (Starting at $799).

 ## Apple Watch SE
 This Apple Watch is the budget apple watch for those people who don't neccessarily want to spend or need all of the other features.
+One big key thing Apple focused on during this event was Safety, especially with Crash Detection and Emergency SOS.
+Apple brought Crash Detection to this model and all the other apple watches announced here during this event

 ## Apple Watch Series 8
 The Apple Watch Series 8 with a newer processor than last year and it has a temperature sensor.
 This watch also has crash detection so if it has detected you are in a crash it will notify first responders.
 It is also now capable of Bluetooth 5.3.